 if you are thinking of changing the use of the land, for example pasture/grass fields into horse paddocks - the existence of a right of way may affect how you can use the land and should be considered before any development takes place

 if you are planning a development or building works – to ensure you don't obstruct any rights of way.

 You can request a land search in person, in writing or via a solicitor.

-You can visit our offices in West Bridgford (just south of Nottingham city) at any time during office hours to view the Definitive Map and Statement, the legal record of rights of way for Nottinghamshire, on which you can base a decision about the existence of a right of way.
+You can visit our offices in West Bridgford during office hours to view the Definitive Map and Statement, the legal record of rights of way for Nottinghamshire, on which you can base a decision about the existence of a right of way.

-If you would like us to provide legally binding advice on the location of a right of way (e.g. if you are buying a property) you can request a land search.
+If you would like us to provide advice on the location of a right of way (for example if you are buying a property) you can request a land search.
 This can be a direct request to the Countryside Access team or it can be made via your solicitor.